orta/redwood-object-identification/README.md

 ```

 The real implementation in this app is a little more abstract [`/api/src/services/objectIdentification.ts](./api/src/services/objectIdentification.ts) but it does the work well.

+### 4. Usage

-Then you can see the new `DeleteButton` which I added using the `deleteNode`:
+Finally, an actual outcome, you can see the new `DeleteButton` which I added in this repo using the `deleteNode` resolver which has a lot of similar patterns as the `node` resolver under the hood:

 ```ts
 import { navigate, routes } from "@redwoodjs/router"